JoJoJet/bevy-trait-query/README.md

 ## Note on reliability

-This crate is highly experimental (read: not battle tested).
-It seems to work in my testing, but it very well could invoke undefined behavior when run.
+This crate is experimental, and not battle-tested.
+It seems to work in my personal testing, but it very well could contain undefined behavior.
 Use with caution (and miri!).

 If you find a bug, please [open an issue](https://github.com/JoJoJet/bevy-trait-query/issues).